inex/ixp-manager-docs-md/docs/dev/frontend-crud.md

 2. if the `resources/views/xxx/list-preamble` template exists, it is included just before the table.
 3. if the `resources/views/xxx/list-postamble` template exists, it is included just after the table.

+The following hooks are available:

+* `protected function preList():void {}` - called before the list is displayed allowing you to add elements to the template, etc.

 ### View

 The view action is for showing a single database row identified by the id passed in the URL.